alexandrebaux/vanillaform/README.md

 ***

 `set_values` method allow you to set form values.
-You must call render to see changes.
+You must call the render method to see changes.
 This function does receive an object that contains the values.

 ```
 form.set_values({